mxcl/Cake/Documents/Troubleshooting.md

 modules.
 Xcode doesn’t know about the changes you make in higher modules in the lower ones until you build.
 So: `⌘B`.

+## Beach-balling

+Cake 1.0.0 is not multi-threaded (I know: lol), so give it a bit, it can take minutes if it is checking out deps.

 ## Changes are not present in build

 Sadly Xcode 10.2 seems to have a bug where static libraries that are themselves